shoesCodeFor/100-days-of-code/log.md

 ## 100 Days of Code: Round 2

-### Day 0: June 6th
+### Day 0: June 12th
-**Today's Progress:** Nothing yet.
-I am just starting the log to make myself do this.
+**Today's Progress:** Some updates on the first UI view of VetCalc.
+Cleaned up some code for the ERMedsActivity.

 **Thoughts:** I have been coding everyday but not within the rules of the challenge.
 Here we go again(and hopefully again and again).
-I think I am going to hammer out some VetCalc tonight.
+Need to change my package names.
+I will have to read on how to do this without blowing up the program.
+Good thing we have version control :)

 ## Failed Attempt 1 January 13th - February 17th 2017